Dehn filling and the knot group I: Realization Property: Introduction

+\begin{corollary} Let $K$ be a hyperbolic knot which admits neither a Seifert surgery nor two reducing surgeries.
+Then any finite subset $\mathcal{R}$ is realized by $\mathcal{S}_K(g)$ for some element $g$. \end{corollary}

+Thus, for any hyperbolic knot without {\em exceptional} (i.e. non-hyperbolic) surgery, every finite subset is realized by $\mathcal{S}_K(g)$ for some element $g$.

-Hyperbolic knots with no exceptional surgery are common.
-In fact, every knot can be converted into such a hyperbolic knot by a single crossing change and there are infinitely many such crossing changes for the given knot \cite{MM_crossing}.
-For hyperbolic knots without exceptional surgeries we have the following simple form.
+Such hyperbolic knots are common.
+Indeed, every knot can be converted into such a hyperbolic knot by a single crossing change; moreover for a given knot there are infinitely many such crossing changes \cite{MM_crossing}.

+\begin{example} Let $K$ be a knot depicted by Figure~\ref{knot_without_exceptional}, which is the simplest hyperbolic knot $6_3$ without exceptional surgery \cite{BrittenhamWu}.
+Then every finite subset $\mathcal{R} \subset \mathbb{Q}$ is realized as $\mathcal{S}_K(g)$ for some element $g \in G(K)$.
+For instance, let $a_n$ be the rational number up to $n$-th decimal place of $\pi$, and put